chrender/fizmo/INSTALL.md

 In case glktermw should be build, the location of the library file must be given using this parameter.

 Strictly speaking it would be possible build fizmo without pkg-config by compiling all the necessary modules yourself instead of letting the distribution package do this for you.
 Since pkg-config should however be universally available, there shouldn't be any need to do this.

-Debian and derivates:
-`apt-get install gcc make pkg-config`

-The following components are required to build the ncursesw-frontend:

- - libxml2
- - ncursesw5

-If possible, the following optional components should also be installed:

- - sdl-audio
- - libsndfile1
- - libjpeg
- - libpng
- - X11

-Debian and derivates:
-`apt-get install libxml2-dev libncursesw5-dev libsdl-sound1.2-dev`
-`apt-get install libsndfile1-dev libjpeg-dev libpng-dev`

-If you want to build the SDL-based fizmo frontend, you'll need:

- - The freetype2 libraries
- - SDL version 1.2

-Debian and derivates:
-`apt-get install libfreetype6-dev libsdl1.2-dev`